tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/thrust.rst

     In such a case, the thrust direction is computed from the existing vehicle orientation.
     Do note that an additional angle from the vehicle can be defined, for instance in case Thrust Vectoring Control is used.
-    This angle, the body fixed thrust direction, can be defined in the :class:`ThrustMagnitudeSettings` class.
+    This angle, the body fixed thrust direction, can be defined in the :class:`~tudatpy.numerical_simulation.propagation_setup.thrust.ThrustMagnitudeSettings` class.

     This thrust direction does not require a specific derived class, but instead only requires the use of the following function: